andrewcbuensalida/node-mongodb-todo/README.md

-for the ec2 script to install code deploy, yum doesnt work, so exchange with apt-get, thats because the image i picked was ubuntu, not amazon linux felix yu method works, able to push from vs code to github to ec2, even forever https://www.youtube.com/watch?v=Buh3GjHPmjo&t=842s
+for the ec2 script to install code deploy, yum doesnt work, so exchange with apt-get, thats because the image i picked was ubuntu, not amazon linux felix yu method works, able to push from vs code to github to ec2, even forever. only one forever process running even with multiple deploys, which is good. im not sure if it will work if there are major changes though. tweaked application start a bit to do forever intead of node https://www.youtube.com/watch?v=Buh3GjHPmjo&t=842s

 learning a little about linux helped